 3. Ask for and accept offers of help

-Many of us are conditioned to do things ourselves, and to politely decline when others offer their help.
+Many of us are conditioned to do things ourselves, and we politely decline when others offer their help.
 Sometimes we feel that if we CAN do it ourselves, we SHOULD.
 However, your main job as a new parent is to care for your baby, and to do this, you must care for yourself.
-There are countless other articles online about this strategy, but in short, always say yes.
+There are countless other articles online about this strategy, but in short, always say yes if at all possible.

 4. Use sticky notes strategically